syncfusion-content/maui-docs/MAUI/Maps/legend.md

 ## Appearance customization

-You can customize the legend items using the following properties.
+Customize the legend items using the following properties.

 * **IconType** - Used to change the icon shape.
 The default value of the iconType is [`ShapeType.Rectangle`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.ShapeType.html#Syncfusion_Maui_Core_ShapeType_Rectangle).
 The possible values are circle, rectangle, triangle, and diamond.
 * **IconSize** - Used to change the size of the icon.
 The default value of iconSize is Size(12.0, 12.0).